Sadamu Koito

 Sergeant Sadamu Koito’s remains were shipped to Maui and he was reinterred in the Maui Veterans Cemetery at Makawao.

-Researched and rewritten by the Sons & Daughters of the 442nd Regimental Combat Team in August 2021.
+Researched and written by the Sons & Daughters of the 442nd Regimental Combat Team in 2021, and updated in 2023.